bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Here are some common factors:
 1. When you last went to the bathroom
 2. How much food is in your digestive system
-3. The amount of sodium you consume
+3. The amount of sodium in your food
 4. How much water you drink
-5. Your carbohydrate intake
+5. The amount of carbohydrates you consume

 ## What you did last week predicts your progress this week